qdriven/qdriven/README.md

 <br />

-I'm a self-taught Software Tester and Developer from China.
+I'm a self-taught Software Engineer in Both Dev and Testing from China.

 **About Me**